Thursday, 25 January 2018

 Please see our other social media pages below & like/follow etc.

-Please keep in mind that Facebook, Twitter, Instagram and these blog pages are set to public by default.
-You can also contact us privately via the various message buttons on our pages, or by email to info@meadvocatesireland.com
+Please keep in mind that Facebook, Twitter, Instagram and our web pages (Blog) are set to public by default.
+You can contact us privately via the various message buttons on our pages, or by email to info@meadvocatesireland.com

 How to get involved

-• Please share our posts on social media
+• Please support our posts on social media by liking, commenting & sharing.

-• Please take part in any of our surveys or questionnaires we publish
+• Please take part in any of the surveys or questionnaires we create & publish.

-Thank you for visiting our blog, which functions as an information portal and trails our work
+Thank you for visiting our webpages which function as a supportive information & educational portal

 Disclaimer